 - One (12-ounce) bottle cerveza (that is, a pale Mexican beer, nothing dark like Modelo or Dos Equis), chilled

 - 2 lime wedges

-- 1. On a small plate, stir together the salt and ancho chile powder.
-Moisten the rim of a tall glass with the lime wedge by forcing it onto the rim and running it around the perimeter.
-Then dip the rim in the salt mixture to coat.
-Toss the lime wedge to the side and reserve for another use.
+- On a small plate, stir together the salt and ancho chile powder.
+Slick the rim of a tall glass with the lime wedge by forcing the wedge onto the rim and running it around the perimeter.
+Then dip the rim in the salt mixture to coat it.
+Toss the spent lime wedge to the side and compost or reserve for another use.

-- 2. Pour the tomato juice, lime juice, and hot pepper sauce into a pitcher or very tall glass and stir to mix well.
+- Pour the tomato juice, lime juice, and hot sauce into a pitcher, or very tall glass, and stir to mix well.
 Divide the mixture among 2 glasses.
 Add enough ice cubes to each glass to fill it about 2/3 full.
 Gradually pour in the beer and serve with a lime wedge on the side.
 We think you can take it from here…although be sure to consume your michelada relatively quickly, before the ice has a chance to melt into a puddle and dilute your perfect proportions.

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.

 When it’s so hot that chilled white wine or sangria won’t cut the thirst, this michelada is the ticket.
 It’s great for the hot summer days when you can do nothing but grill outdoors and drink something very refreshing and cool.
 The tomato juice enhances the beer but doesn’t dominate it.
 The spicy rim along with the hot sauce give the michelada just enough kick.
 (However, some may want to cut back on the hot sauce according to taste.)